verveguy/tana-helper/README.md

 There's also a [Tana template](https://app.tana.inc/?bundle=cVYW2gX8nY.EufhKV4ZMH) that you can load into your Tana workspace with all the Tana commands preconfigured, demo nodes, etc.

+## Calendar API stuff

+This API wraps a small service, written in Go, that helps Tana get your Calendar for the day.
+Provides an API you can call from Tana.

+The Calendar integration API features are only available on a local Mac.
+There's no Windows support for calendar integration.
+Relies on Apple's Calendar.app and associated API to fetch the calendar data.
+If Calendar.app is configured to synchronize calendars from iCloud, Google and/or Microsoft Office, this will see all of that data.

 ## Graph Visualizer!

 Inspired by the marketing visualization on the Tana.inc website, `tana-helper` provides a 3D visualization of your Tana workspace.